Extrinsic topology of Floquet anomalous boundary states in quantum walks: Illustrative example

 where $\mathcal{T}$ is the time ordering operator.
 The one-cycle time-evolution operator $U_F(\bm{k}):=U(\bm{k},0\to T)$ is called the Floquet operator, where $T$ is the time period of the microscopic Hamiltonian $H(\bm{k},t+T)=H(\bm{k},t)$.
 In quantum walks, however, the one-cycle time evolution is given directly by a series of unitary operators $U_j (\bm{k})$,

 For both Floquet systems and quantum walks, we can define the effective Hamiltonians $H_F$ and $H_{\text{QW}}$ as

 which describe stroboscopic dynamics of these systems.
 The quasi-energies of these systems are defined as the eigenvalues of the effective Hamiltonians and the periodicity $2\pi/T$ of the energy can be understood as the periodicity in the phases of $U_F$ and $U_{\rm QW}$, where $T=1$ for quantum walks.
 When $U_j(\bm{k})$'s are written by a microscopic Hamiltonian: $U_j(\bm{k}) = \mathcal{T} \exp \left[ -i \int_{t_{j}}^{t_{j+1}} d t H(\bm{k},t)\right]$, the quantum walk reduces to a Floquet system.
 However, this is not always possible for general quantum walks [Fig.~\ref{fig:Venn}].
-An illustrative example is a quantum walk consisting only of the shift operator $U_{\text{QW}}(k)=S_+(k)$ \cite{Kempe03,Kitagawa10},
+An illustrative example is a single step quantum walk $U_{\text{QW}}(k)=S_+(k)$, where the operation $S_+(k)$ shifts the walker to the right if its spin is up \cite{Kempe03,Kitagawa10},

 As one can check immediately, this model has a non-trivial winding number $w_1[U_{\rm QW}(k)]=1$ with $w_1[U(k)]$ defined by